 No, the MPO works in a different way.
-Dioxyme claims the MPO "increases muscle power, strength and muscle endurance as well as improve recovery by decreasing muscle soreness (DOMS) and muscle damage (EIMD)."
+Dioxyme claims the MPO "increases muscle power, strength and muscle endurance as well as improves recovery by decreasing muscle soreness (DOMS) and muscle damage (EIMD)."
 And in true Dioxyme fashion, there is science to back up these claims.

 The Dioxyme MPO is vegan-friendly, stimulant- and gluten-free and contains only five natural ingredients.
 That said, it tastes rather – err – peculiar.
 It says on the package that it shouldn't be sipped but I bet not many people would consume the Dioxyme MPO for its great taste.

 But consume you will as this magic powder will help you improve performance, for real.
 Just try it and see for yourself.

 For whatever reason, The Protein Works recommends 1-3 servings a day of its Total Mass Matrix Extreme weight gainer.
 Three servings of this product contain a whopping 3000 calories, and we'd recommend covering that many calories from a variety of sources, not just three shaker-full of weight gainer.

 That said, Total Mass Matrix Extreme is a great weight gainer mix and contains a good balance of carbs and protein.
 What it also has, though, is fairly higher amounts of sugar, so be mindful of that when introducing it into your diet.